 Mobile Checklist

-• Site is responsive (adapts to screen size)
+- Site is responsive (adapts to screen size)

-• Text readable without zooming
+- Text readable without zooming

-• Buttons and links easy to tap
+- Buttons and links tap easily

-• No horizontal scrolling required
+- No horizontal scrolling anywhere

-• Pop-ups don’t block content on mobile
+- Pop-ups don’t block content

-Test: Use Google’s Mobile-Friendly Test tool
+Test: Run Google’s Mobile-Friendly Test tool right now

 Important: Page Speed